United States prisoners of war in the 2003 invasion of Iraq

-The 2003 invasion of Iraq, which lasted from March 20 to May 1, 2003, resulted in a small number of U.S. and Coalition Prisoners of war (POW/s).
+The 2003 invasion of Iraq, which lasted from March 20 to May 1, 2003, resulted in a small number of U.S. and Coalition prisoners of war (POWs).

 507th Maintenance Company

-March 23rd Ambush and Capture
+March 23rd ambush and capture

 A majority of the POWs were captured from the ambush of 507th Maintenance Company.
 Separated from a larger convoy, they were ambushed in the Iraqi-held town of Nasiriyah on March 23, 2003.
 Out of thirty-three soldiers present, eleven were killed and seven were captured in the firefight.
 Several weapons of some soldiers jammed in the firefight.
 These following soldiers were captured by the Iraqi forces: